MustafaKhatab/MeetingGPT/README.md

 *    Free Live transcription
 *    Authentication support JWT tokens to prevent unknown users
 *    Simple and intuitive UI
-v    Get a summary of the transcription sent to mail
+  *   Get a summary of the transcription sent to mail

 Tech Stack used